 It is a shame in many ways that more people don't pickle onions at home in modern times as a bit of experimentation with potential pickling spices can produce magnificent results, tailored to suit individual tastes.
-The basics of how to pickle onions are the same in each instance and are covered below but the spices which can be incorporated are many and this page features just a fraction of the combinations which can be employed.
+The basics of how to pickle onions are the same in each instance and are covered below, but the spices which can be incorporated are many.
+This article features just a fraction of the combinations which can be employed.

-What Type of Onions are Suited to Pickling?
+What Type of Onions Are Suited to Pickling?

 These onions were bought from the supermarket, where they were actually labelled as pickling onions and are of the type likely to be found in British fish and chip shops.
-If you are in doubt which types of onions available to you are suitable for pickling, ask in store for advice.
+If you are in doubt about which types of onions available to you are suitable for pickling, ask the store for advice.

 It is important when peeling onions for pickling that you remove as little of the flesh of the onions as possible.

 - Start by cutting a thin slice off the top and bottom of each onion.
 All you want to do is remove any remaining root and stem.

 - Either with a knife or with your fingers, proceed to strip the skin away.
 You will find there is a thin, almost plastic-like membrane under the skin which should also be removed.
 This is a bit of an awkward and time-consuming job—depending upon how many onions you are pickling—but it is important to take your time and do it properly, not only to ensure the best results but to avoid a nasty cut with the knife.

 - When the onions are peeled, place them in a glass or stone bowl and sprinkle them generously with sea salt.
 Stir them to ensure even coating and cover the bowl with plastic wrap.

 - Leave them in the salt for twelve to twenty-four hours.
 This helps the different layers of the onion to expand slightly and be more receptive to the pickling spices and vinegar.
 Do not leave the onions in the salt for any longer than twenty-four hours as this will cause them to break down too much and become overly soft and mushy.